- SENTIMENTAL Definition Meaning - Merriam-Webster

 A sentimental person is strongly influenced by emotional feelings, especially about happy memories of past events or relationships with other people, rather than by careful thought and judgment based on facts:

-- sentimental adjective - Definition, pictures, pronunciation . . .
+- sentimental adjective - Definition, pictures, pronunciation and usage . . .

 Definition of sentimental adjective from the Oxford Advanced Learner's Dictionary connected with your emotions, rather than reason He has a strong sentimental attachment to the place She kept the letters for sentimental reasons The ring wasn't worth very much but it had great sentimental value